phtan/counting-with-jimenez/README.md

 All may obtain a copy of this program, under the MIT licence.
 A copy of the licence has been included with this program.

+### Reference(s)

+- A. R. Jiménez et al. The year 2009.
+'A Comparison of Pedestrian Dead-Reckoning Algorithms using a Low-Cost MEMS IMU'.
+Related to 6th IEEE International Symposium on Intelligent Signal Processing.
+(A. R. Jiménez et al. 'A Comparison of Pedestrian Dead-Reckoning Algorithms using a Low-Cost MEMS IMU'.
+Related to 6th IEEE International Symposium on Intelligent Signal Processing.
+The year 2009.)